scriptex/create-pwa/README.md

 If the `launch` argument is not provided, the [default launch screen](https://github.com/scriptex/create-pwa/blob/master/launch.png) is used.

+3. `output`: Specifies a relative path to the output directory.

+This path is relative to the folder you are located in.

+**The `output` argument is not required.**

+If the `output` argument is not provided, the default value for it is empty string (the root of your project or the location of your `package.json` file).

 ## Usage

 If you want to use if from the command line, you should first install Create PWA globally: